progit/progit/de/02-git-basics/01-chapter2.markdown

 You can see the commit history in the top half of the window along with a nice ancestry graph.
 The diff viewer in the bottom half of the window shows you the changes introduced at any commit you click.

 Die Commit Historie wird in der oberen Hälfte des Fensters dargestellt.
 Daneben ein Graph, der die Branches und Merges zeigt.
-Nach Auswahl eines Commits, zeigt die Diff Anzeige in der unteren Hälfte des Fensters die jeweiligen Änderungen in diesem Commit.
+Nach Auswahl eines Commits, zeigt die Vergleichsanzeige in der unteren Hälfte des Fensters die jeweiligen Änderungen in diesem Commit.

 ## Undoing Things ##